 Community content policy

-We offer a wide variety of forums, including Reviews, Guides, member-created product descriptions, and more.
+We offer a wide variety of forums, including Reviews, Guides, collections, member-created product descriptions, and more.
 This gives you access to factual information, personal opinions about products, and guidance on various topics and allows you to publish your opinions and content on our site.

 Community content published or edited by eBay members is solely the opinion and responsibility of the person posting the content.
 All content must comply with the eBay User Agreement and this policy.

 We also have policies about posting content on our Discussion boards and in eBay Groups.